 Some methods of adding heat to a frozen pipe are dangerous and not worth the risk.
 Do not use anything that could ignite and make your situation worse.
 Avoid using a blowtorch, propane or Kerosene heater, etc.

-Tips To Prevent Frozen Pipes
+Tips To Prevent Pipes From Freezing

 One thing that every homeowner should do — cold climate or not — is to make sure that their exterior walls and pipes have adequate insulation.
 Exposed pipes are just waiting to be frozen.
 If you do have exposed pipes, you can take some measures to insulate them yourself.
 For example, wrapping the pipe with towels or newspaper.
 It could be just enough to prevent freeing during a cold winter storm.